 Decreases in employer contribution rates are seldom a problem.
 Increases can be a problem although increases are currently capped to a 1% increase each year.
 Contribution rates can increase due to changes in actuarial assumptions, benefit changes, actuarial losses and having a capped contribution rate in the previous year.
-The increases this year were primarily due to having a capped contribution rate as of February 29, 2020 (approximately 200 valuation groups) and new assumptions adopted for the February 28, 2021 valuations (approximately 150 valuation groups).
+The increases this year were primarily due to having a capped contribution rate as of February 28, 2021 (approximately 200 valuation groups) and bigger than expected pay increases.

 Experience During Valuation Year.
-Investment return was above the assumed rate of return on an actuarial value of assets basis as of February 28, 2021.
-The actuarial value of assets are lower than the market value of assets by roughly 5% which puts slight downward pressure on future contribution rates.
+Investment return was above the assumed rate of return on an actuarial value of assets basis as of February 28, 2022.
+The actuarial value of assets are lower than the market value of assets by roughly 9% which puts slight downward pressure on future contribution rates.
 However, the unrecognized gains are not evenly distributed over the next four years.
 There is expected to be slight downward pressure on contribution rates in each of the next four years.
 (Beginning in 2003, the actuarial value of assets is not allowed to deviate from the market value of assets by more than 20%.)
-In addition, there is still upward pressure on capped employer contribution rates (210 valuation groups).
+In addition, there is still upward pressure on capped employer contribution rates (219 valuation groups).